samuelmbp/punk-api/steps.md

 # Extras

 -   Add a beer info page (create a page with information for each beer by id)
+    -   add a button on each card as a Link(react-router-dom) which in turn will navigate to a BeerProfile page.
+        -   BeerProfile page: show image and information in a row format side by side

 ## ASIDE